-What is a Part 9 Debt Agreement?
+What is a Part IX Debt Agreement?

-In a Part 9 Debt Agreement, creditors are repaid a fraction of each dollar owed and debtors are able to honour their debts without struggling through financial hardship.
+In a Part IX Debt Agreement, creditors are repaid a fraction of each dollar owed.
+Debtors are also able to honour their debts without struggling through financial hardship.

 - Have less than $111,675.20 in unsecured debts, and less than $111,675.20 in divisible property value

-- Expect your after-tax income for the next 12 months to be less than $83,756.40
+- Be expecting your after-tax income for the next 12 months to be less than $83,756.40.

 Success Story: Repay your debts without the struggle